ibericode/mailchimp-for-wordpress/readme.txt

 - Simple.
 All you need is your MailChimp API key.
 - Customizable.
 Have the form fields generated for you or use your own customized HTML.
 - Beautiful.
 Choose one of the default form themes or use your own styles.
+- Integrates with Contact Form 7, WooCommerce checkout and other popular form plugins.
 - Developer friendly.

 [Installation](https://wordpress.org/plugins/mailchimp-for-wp/installation/) | [Frequently Asked Questions](https://wordpress.org/plugins/mailchimp-for-wp/faq/) | [Screenshots](https://wordpress.org/plugins/mailchimp-for-wp/screenshots/)